Six months ago, a significant part of my life was put to rest.

 Mistakes and feelings of frustration and anger are essential parts of being human – I can relate to those feelings over my life experiences.
 I believe they are part of the process of learning from and moving towards the wisdom and grace of God.
 Expecting perfection is a denial of our humanity, relegating the choice to trust in Jesus, turning quickly into pride.
 Pride is a sin because it is a denial of being human, and sin is not just behaviour, but an act of separating.
 Separating from God.

-Sin is simple enough to summarise; it’s anything that negates, diminishes or misrepresents the truth of who you are, no matter how pretty or ugly.
+Sin is simple enough to summarise; it’s anything that negates, diminishes or misrepresents the truth.

 Separation from God is a fundamental building block towards faith.
 I had allowed myself to believe that all the maelstrom of feelings, emotions, negativity, hurt and feelings of being separated, were part of my process of repentance and forgiveness.